Fereydan: Origins

-Armenians in Fereydan
+Armenians

 Fereydan (or Peria) was and still is populated by Armenians who were brought to this part of Iran by Shah Abbas of Safavid dynasty in 1603 and 1604, following the Nakhchivan deportations.
 The population of Iranian Armenians in the region has considerably declined in modernity.

 The following is a list of villages historically inhabited by Armenians, which were or are a part of Fereydan: